-Control type Control name Purpose st_status_write daisplays the count of rows that the pipeline writes to the destination table or places in dw_pipe_errors st_status_error Displays the count of rows that the pipeline places in dw_pipe_errors (because they are in error)
+Control type Control name Purpose st_status_writ Description table or places in dw_pipe_errors st_status_error Displays the count of rows that the pipeline places in dw_pipe_errors (because they are in error)

 4.6.3 Performing some initial housekeeping

 Now that you have the basic objects you need, you are ready to start writing code to make your pipeline work in the application.
 To begin, you must take care of some setup chores that will prepare the application to handle pipeline execution.